 The obligations are imposed on the trustees of trusts (other than implied, constructive and bare trusts), whether or not the trusts are governed by BVI law, if such trustees are BVI companies or are individuals, resident in the BVI (or satisfy other criteria such as administering trusts in or from within the BVI).

 Amendments to ‘dealings with third parties’ provisions

 With the objective of making BVI trusts significantly more attractive in the commercial context, a new Part X was added to the Trustee Act by the Trustee (Amendment) Act, 2003 which came into force on 1 March 2004.
 The provisions in question were based on proposals which had been made by the prestigious English Trust Law Committee, but with a number of modifications, and make BVI trusts potentially hugely desirable in the commercial context.
 They do this by addressing problems arising from the limitations on the right of subrogation as a matter of English trust law (and pursuant to the laws of those other jurisdictions in which the relevant principles of English law apply).

-Additional flexibility will be provided in that trustees of pre-1 March 2004 trusts will now be capable of taking advantage of the BVI’s state-of-art statutory provisions facilitating dealings with third parties if they elect to do so.
-In making such an election they would naturally be constrained by their fiduciary duties and would not, say, be able to exercise such a power if such exercise were detrimental to the interests of the trust’s beneficiaries.
+Additional flexibility is also now been provided in that trustees of pre-1 March 2004 trusts are now capable of taking advantage of the BVI’s state-of-art statutory provisions facilitating dealings with third parties if they elect to do so.
+In making such an election they will naturally be constrained by their fiduciary duties and will not, say, be able to exercise such a power if such exercise were detrimental to the interests of the trust’s beneficiaries.

 Although several of the BVI’s competitors have introduced legislation (of a fairly rudimentary nature) facilitating dealings with third parties, it cannot be gainsaid that, since 2004, the BVI has had, by far, the most sophisticated legislative offering in this area.